wookey-project/wookeypedia/sphinx/source/tataouine/build.rst

 Now that you have everything needed to compile the applets, you can build them::

    $ make javacard_compile
+   $ make javacard_push

+You might have an error like this one:
+*Error [...] you have asked to use one smartcard per token.Please insert a virgin token*

+The reason is that by default, the menuconfig is configured so that we use dedicated smartcard for each cryptographic usage.
+You can use a single smartcard by unsetting the following option in menuconfig:
+*Use a dedicated (different) physical smartcard for each token type (AUTH/DFU/<SIG>)* Note that using a single smartcard is not recommanded.

 Build the firmware
 """"""""""""""""""